Continue reading on DataGuidance with:

 Not applicable at present.
 However, it is included as a legal basis in the Bill.

-Data processing is lawful without the data subject's consent when such processing is necessary for the execution of a contract between data subject and controller, or for the execution of pre-contractual measures taken at the request of the data subject.
+Data processing is lawful without the data subject's consent when such processing is necessary for the execution of a contract between the data subject and controller, or for the execution of pre-contractual measures taken at the request of the data subject.

 5.3.
 Legal obligations